rhaicode/rhaicode/README.md

 # Welcome to the lab! 🧪

+Status:
-Status: I think my coding energy is on a good cadence lately and I'm on a tough fight against bugs.
+Full plate of projects!!
+I hope that my coding energy is still on a good cadence.
+I'm also on a tough fight against bugs.

 Working with React and TypeScript. ⚛️